-The section Installation will provide you with detailed guidance on how to install \(\omega radlib\) and the required dependencies for different operating systems (MS Windows, Linux, Mac OS). \(\omega radlib\) 1.2.0 has been tested with the latest Anaconda Python on linux-64, osx-64 and MS Windows 32 and 64 versions.
+The section Installation will provide you with detailed guidance on how to install \(\omega radlib\) and the required dependencies for different operating systems (MS Windows, Linux, Mac OS). \(\omega radlib\) 1.13.0 has been tested with the latest Anaconda Python on linux-64.
+It is available via conda-forge channel on linux-64, osx-64 and MS Windows 64 versions.

 As a developer, though, you should rather link into \(\omega radlib\)’s version control.
 This way, it will be easier for you to track changes and to contribute your changes to \(\omega radlib\)’s main respository (see next section).
 Just install Git, then clone the \(\omega radlib\) repository to your local system by executing the following command in your shell: